DennisSzY/gunfighter/README.md

 Teamwork.
 How did you work together, what tools did you use.
 Did you have team roles?
 Reflection on how you worked together.

-### 7.1.How did you work together
+### 7.1.work together method

   We use agile development to develop our project.
 We use the Agile model instead of the Waterfall model for the following reasons,first, our game inspirations are very fluid, so we needed a more flexible development model, and the agile development approach allows the team to quickly adapt development plans and tasks to changes in the project, and is therefore more flexible and better able to adapt to change and uncertainty.
 Secondly,We are always bursting with new game inspirations and ideas, so we need to communicate and talk often.
 The agile communication model places more emphasis on teamwork and communication, where team members can collaborate and communicate more closely to avoid single points of failure and development misunderstandings.
 So it suits our development style perfectly.
 Finally, we can use the agile development model to break down the development process into smaller cycles, with each cycle requiring only a portion of the functionality to be completed, so we can control time and costs more precisely, avoiding delays and saving time and costs.

   First we split the game project into two main parts, one for the game design and the other for the game content execution.
 The game design is done by one person and the game content is done by two people.
-The game designer is responsible for proposing the effects that the game needs to achieve, and then providing the images or GIF animations that need to be used in the game to the corresponding person in charge.
+Firstly, we complete a Minimun Viable Product (MVP).
+Then the game designer is responsible for proposing the effects that the game needs to achieve, and then providing the images or GIF animations that need to be used in the game to the corresponding person in charge.
 The person in charge then has to communicate with the designer to ensure that the ideas are implemented.

   We have weekly meetings where we test and iterate on the existing code to ensure the quality and stability of the game.
 Then a new week is planned based on the existing game content.

-### 7.2.what tools did you use
+### 7.2.Tools used

   There are several tools we used in team development.For game designing we use kanban board and planning poker.
 The Kanban board worked really well, we would list the tasks that needed to be done and the key objectives of the game development and break them down into smaller, more specific tasks.
 I would then set priorities and estimate completion times for each task.Then it was used to track progress and collaborate on communication based on the complexity and number of tasks.